-For small to medium entrepreneurs, it is important to find the right resources to help move their project forward.
+Whether you are a small, medium or large agri-business, it is important to find the right resources to help move your project forward or help with taking you to the next business level.
 Here are some resources and funding programs available.

 Canadian Food Inspection Agency